kyutai-labs/moshi/README.md

 ## Clients

 We recommend using the web UI as it provides additional echo cancellation that helps the overall model quality.
-Note that most command will directly serve this UI in the provided URL, and there is in general nothing more to do.
+Note that most commands will directly serve this UI in the provided URL, and there is in general nothing more to do.

 Alternatively, we provide command line interfaces